-My youngest son was invited to a "sleepover party" this week.
+My youngest son was invited to a "sleepover party" one week.
 One of his closest friends was turning 10 and wanted my little guy to celebrate with him.
 You might not think a sleepover is such a big deal at your age, but for a nine-year-old who has often been left behind while two older brothers go on sleepovers, this was like being given the world!
 Oh, the fun they would have!
 They would stay up until TEN O'CLOCK, he boasted to me!
 They would eat popcorn!
 Watch movies!
 Candy for dinner!
 And on and on he went.

 The invitation arrived a week or so ahead of time.
 It was beautiful: a full-color, printed invitation complete with pictures, time and date.
 It promptly earned a coveted place on our fridge, where my son could visually savor its promised delights until the momentous day should arrive.
 We discussed it daily: what to bring, what to wear, how exciting that HE had been invited, along with one or two of his best friends!
 This was just THE BEST!